The Limits to Growth: Conclusions

-Criticism
+Criticism and responses

 LTG provoked a wide range of responses, including immediate criticisms almost as soon as it was published.

 Peter Passell and two co-authors published a 2 April 1972 article in the New York Times describing LTG as "an empty and misleading work ... best summarized ... as a rediscovery of the oldest maxim of computer science: Garbage In, Garbage Out."
-Passell found the study's simulation simplistic while assigning little value to the role of technological progress in solving the problems of resource depletion, pollution, and food production.
+Passell considered the study's simulation simplistic and that it assigned little value to the role of technological progress in solving the problems of resource depletion, pollution, and food production.
 They charged that all LTG simulations ended in collapse, predicting the imminent end of irreplaceable resources.
 Passell also charged that the entire endeavour was motivated by a hidden agenda: to halt growth in its tracks.

 In 1973, a group of researchers at the Science Policy Research Unit at the University of Sussex concluded that simulations in Limits to Growth were very sensitive to a few key assumptions and suggested that the MIT assumptions were unduly pessimistic and the MIT methodology, data, and projections were faulty.
 However, the LTG team, in a paper entitled "A Response to Sussex," described and analyzed five major areas of disagreement between themselves and the Sussex authors.
 The team asserted that the Sussex critics applied "micro reasoning to macro problems" and suggested that their own arguments had been either misunderstood or wilfully misrepresented.
 They pointed out that the critics had failed to suggest any alternative model for the interaction of growth processes and resource availability, and "nor had they described in precise terms the sort of social change and technological advances that they believe would accommodate current growth processes."

 During that period, the very idea of any worldwide constraint, as indicated in the study, was met with scepticism and opposition by both businesses and the majority of economists.
 Critics declared that history proved the projections to be incorrect, such as the predicted resource depletion and associated economic collapse by the end of the 20th century.
 The methodology, the computer, the conclusions, the rhetoric, and the people behind the project were criticised.
 Yale economist Henry C. Wallich agreed that growth could not continue indefinitely; however, he believed that a natural end to growth was preferable to intervention.
 Wallich stated that technology could solve all the problems the report was concerned about, but only if growth continued apace.
 According to Wallich's cautionary statement, prematurely halting progress would result in the perpetual impoverishment of billions.